EmilyGraceSeville7cf/csharp-nettype-util/README.md

 > ⚠️ This project is no longer maintained.

-nettype - program to extract .NET type info from assemblies
+Tool to inspect .NET assemblies.

 ## Options